Nigerian English: Coinages

 Coinages are not the same as acronyms, though Nigerian English also has unique acronyms.

 Acronyms serve a variety of functions, and follow the same rules as Standard English acronyms: the first letters are taken from each word in a phrase (especially titles of office, agencies of the government, etc.).

 Semantic shifts

-The study of semantics is, overall, a general study of the meaning of words.

-A common example of semantic shift is in the reappropriation of the meaning of English words for Nigerian purposes and uses.
-This can cause the original English meanings to be "shifted, restricted, or extended".
+A number of terms in Nigerian English have had their meanings diverge from British English.

 For example, in some areas, despite the international meaning of "trek" having a connotation of a long distance or difficult journey, the Nigerian usage means "walk a short distance".

-A particularly expansive example of semantics in NE is the use of a variety of greetings.
-That stretching of meaning can change the meaning of the English phrase but also represents something from Nigerian culture.
+A particularly expansive example of semantic shift in NE is the use of a variety of greetings.
+Those greetings reflect Nigerian culture.
 For example, the saying "goodnight, ma" can be said regardless of time of day and functions simply as an assumption that the person in question will not be seen until the next day.
 That has especially been noticed in Yoruba culture.